What are the allowable costs against rental income?

 If you pay any service charges or for any other services in connection with the letting e.g. electricity in common areas, these should be claimed.
 If the property is a furnished holiday letting then it is likely that you will pay for electricity, gas, water, television licence, telephone and other services.

 If you need someone to carry out a regular service for you e.g. cleaning, we recommend that you pay a fixed rate for that service and do not provide any tools or materials so that they can be treated as self-employed.
 However, if for example, you employ a cleaner for one hour a week and provide all the materials, then that person is probably an employee.
 Be aware, that if you do employ an employee, you need to ensure that you comply with Employment Regulations including Working Time Directive, National Minimum Wage, Health and Safety and PAYE/NIC.
-The national living wage from 1st April 2018 is £8.21 per hour for adults over age 25.
+The national living wage from 1st April 2024 is £11.44 per hour for adults aged 21 and over.

 Do you travel to the property to carry out maintenance or deal with issues with the tenants?
 If so you should claim the cost of travelling.
 It does have to be reasonable – if you live in London and spend a week on holiday in Cornwall, popping in for ten minutes to check that the holiday home next door was alright would not make the journey a business trip!
 If you travel by car, you can now claim the authorised mileage rates which are 45p per mile for the first 10000 business miles in a tax year and 25p per mile for each additional business mile.

 These can include postage, stationery, telephone calls and other administrative expenses.
 The rules for claiming the use of home as an office have changed from 6th April 2013.
 Either a complex calculation has to be made justifying the charge or the following can be claimed depending on the hours worked in an office:

 worked per month